Real Fábrica del Buen Retiro

-Real Fábrica del Buen Retiro (popularly called La China; "Buen Retiro Porcelain Factory"; alternatively, Real Fábrica de Porcelana del Buen Retiro) was a porcelain manufacturing factory in Spain.
-It was located in Madrid's Parque del Buen Retiro, Madrid on a site near the Fuente del Ángel Caído.
+Real Fábrica del Buen Retiro (popularly called La China; "Royal Buen Retiro Porcelain Factory"; alternatively, Real Fábrica de Porcelana del Buen Retiro) was a porcelain manufacturing factory in Spain, owned by the King of Spain.
+It was located in Madrid's Parque del Buen Retiro, Madrid on a site near the Fuente del Ángel Caído, and operated between 1760 and 1817, when it moved location and changed its name.

 The factory began by moving the Capodimonte porcelain factory from Naples in 1760, after its founder there had inherited the Spanish throne as Carlos III of Spain.
 He took the equipment and about 40 key workers, including Giuseppe Gricci (c.
 1700–1770), the main modeller, and nearly five tons of porcelain paste.
 Since the paste, the main artists, and the fleur-de-lys factory mark, were all used by both factories, distinguishing between their products from the years around the move can be very difficult.
 The factory continued to make soft paste porcelain until 1803, when it switched to hard-paste porcelain; some pieces made were in fact creamware, an English style of fine earthenware.

 The factory concentrated on figurines, especially of classical subjects, but also made tablewares and decorative vessels such as vases and pots.
 Porcelain rooms were installed at three royal palaces.
 Initially Gricci's style remained similar to the elegant Rococo of his Naples works, but soon the newly-fashionable Neoclassicism became dominant, which remained the case throughout the life of the factory.

-After the disruptions of the Napoleonic Wars, in 1817 the factory moved a short distance across Madrid to become the Royal Factory of La Moncloa, again taking such moulds and equipment as survived, and the employees.
+The building was damaged in the Napoleonic Wars, and in 1817 production was moved a short distance across Madrid, the enterprise becoming the Royal Factory of La Moncloa, again taking such moulds and equipment as survived, and the employees.
 This operated until 1849.

 Porcelain rooms

 Gricci had made a chinoiserie porcelain room, the Porcelain boudoir of Maria Amalia of Saxony, at the Palace of Portici near Naples (now moved to the Palace of Capodimonte), and was soon asked to make another one at the Palace of Aranjuez, which he made and installed between 1763 and 1765, at a cost of 571,555 Spanish reales.
 The factory made another room, rather smaller and in a Neoclassical style, for the main Palacio Real, Madrid.
 This was designed by Carlo Schepers in the 1770s, and cost 256,958 reales.
 Both these had walls largely of plain white plaques, over which lay a network of coloured elements in a medium to high relief, made up of plant motifs and figures.

 The room at the small Casita del Principe, El Escorial was again Neoclassical, but with a very different appearance.
 The walls were almost entirely covered by 234 plaques in the style and technique of Wedgwood's jasperware, with a "Wedgwood blue" ground and the design in white biscuit porcelain in low relief.
-These were applied as sprigs, meaning that they made separately as thin pieces, and stuck to the main blue body before firing.
+These were applied as sprigs, meaning that they were made separately as thin pieces, and stuck to the main blue body before firing.
 The plaques are framed like paintings; they were made between 1790 and 1795.